liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 4. Click *Finish*.

 Now, create transitions for the Project Management task node.
-One should transistion from the join node to the Project Management node, which is named *Passed QA*.
+One should transition from the join node to the Project Management node, which is named *Passed QA*.
 The other should transition from the Project Management node to the EndNode, which is named *Completed*.
 Here is an updated screenshot of what the workflow diagram looks like: